chrisstaite/TeensyDmx/README.md

 DMX Transmit and Receive for Teensy 3.1 with RDM support.

-This is the combination of DMXSerial2, DmxRecieve and DmxSimple but converted to use the UART for Tx rather than the bit-banging method utilised by DmxSimple.
+This is the combination of DMXSerial2, DmxReceive and DmxSimple but converted to use the UART for Tx rather than the bit-banging method utilised by DmxSimple.